This topic describes the different ways your Oracle Cloud Infrastructure resources are identified.

 Get the tenancy OCID from the Oracle Cloud Infrastructure Console on the Tenancy Details page:

 The tenancy OCID is shown under Tenancy Information.
-Click Copy to copy it to your clipboard.
+Click Show to display the entire ID or click Copy to copy it to your clipboard.

 The tenancy OCID looks something like this (notice the word "tenancy" in it):

 The IAM service requires you to assign a unique, unchangeable name to each of your IAM resources (users, groups, dynamic groups, federations, and policies).
 The name must be unique within the scope of the type of resource (for example, you can only have one user with the name BobSmith).
-Notice that this requirement is specific to IAM and not the other services.
+Notice that this requirement is specific to IAM, but also applies to some other services.
+(Most services let you assign an optional display name.)

 The name you assign to a user at creation is their login for the Console.